-It is also added to some food products such as bread3 and is available as a dietary supplement.
+Thiamine is also added to food products like bread and is available as a dietary supplement.3

-Thiamine deficiency is common in drinkers who consume excessive amounts of alcohol.
-This is due to:
+Thiamine deficiency, although rare in most developed countries, is common in people who drink excessive amounts of alcohol.

 Thiamine deficiency can cause: